Adwai-T/Notes/AngularNotes.md

 `ngOnInit()` is a life cycle hook that run only once when the component is created.
 Thus it becomes a perfect place for runnning code that need to be run only one like initialize our data to be used in our application components.

+## HttpClientModule

+It needs to be added to the `import` in `app.module.ts` to use `HttpClient` as it is used to configure the Client automatically and inject `HttpClient` dependency in our app.

 ## HttpClient

 ```ts